CP1404/Practicals/prac_07/README.md

 - Create a new branch, `prac_07_feedback`.
 - Do your prac work.

-Expectations and marking for this prac include both requesting and doing a code review.
-See submission details at the end of the prac.

 # README

 As you have seen, a "README" file is a common aspect of a software project.